PlayResponsible/roblox-gambling/README.md

 ## Risks and Concerns
 ### Unregulated Nature and Trustworthiness
-- **Lack of Transparency:** Many gambling sites do not disclose clear information about odds, payout rates, or security measures.
+- **Lack of Transparency:** Many gambling sites do not disclose precise information about odds, payout rates, or security measures.
 - **Increased Scam Risks:** Without proper regulation, fraudulent operators can easily exploit unsuspecting players.
-- **Limited Recourse:** In cases of disputes or losses, players have little legal recourse due to the unregulated nature of these platforms.
+- **Limited Recourse:** In disputes or losses, players have little legal recourse due to the unregulated nature of these platforms.

 ### Impact on Minors
 - **Behavioral Risks:** Early exposure to gambling can lead to addictive behaviors and poor decision-making later in life.